allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

   }
 }
 ```
-Again, super works such that we're able to call the constructor of the parent within the context of the child.
-However, this time, it reads much simpler.
-We should be aware, however, that this.name, and this.type, are still being set to Car.
+Like before, we're able to call the constructor of the parent within the context of the child.
+However, this time, it reads much simpler, with just the keyword `super`.
+We should be aware, however, that `this.name`, and `this.type`, are still being set to `Car`.
 ```
 class Car extends Vehicle {
   constructor(name) {